je5442804/CreateProcessInternalW-Full/README.md

 Reimplement CreateProcessInternalW via Windows 10 20H1+ and Windows 11.
 Base on [__NtCreateUserProcess-Post__](https://github.com/je5442804/NtCreateUserProcess-Post)

-__Explorer Attack Surface and the New Techniques relate to this as far as you can,__
+__Explore Attack Surface and the New Techniques relate to this as far as you can,__
 __or it's useless for you.__

 ## Tested on (x64 only)